-Among the product candidates that are currently in development for CF patients, Vertex's VX-809 is the most advanced.
-VX-809 is a small molecule "corrector" that aims to transport non-functional CFTR protein to the cell membrane to achieve some level of activity in the damaged protein.
-VX-809 is intended for a much broader CF patient population than Kalydeco and includes patients who are homozygous for the DF508 mutation.
-In June 2014, Vertex announced that its two Phase 3 clinical trials of lumacaftor, when used in combination with Kalydeco in CF patients homozygous for the DF508 mutation, showed statistically significant improvement in the study's primary endpoint of improved lung function, compared to placebo.
-See "Business-Cystic Fibrosis" for more information.
+Among the product candidates that are currently in development for CF patients, Vertex's lumacaftor (VX-809) is the most advanced.
+Lumacaftor is a small molecule "corrector" that aims to transport non-functional CFTR protein to the cell membrane to achieve some level of activity in the damaged protein.
+Lumacaftor is intended for a much broader CF patient population than Kalydeco and includes patients who are homozygous for the $\Delta$ F508 mutation.
+In June 2014, Vertex announced that its two Phase 3 clinical trials of lumacaftor, when used in combination with Kalydeco in CF patients homozygous for the $\Delta$ F508 mutation, showed statistically significant improvement in the study's primary endpoint of improved lung function, compared to placebo.
+Vertex is seeking marketing approval in the U.S. and Europe for lumacaftor in combination with ivacaftor for people with cystic fibrosis who have two copies of the $\Delta$ F508 mutation with an FDA Advisory Panel scheduled for May 12, 2015 and a U.S. PDUFA date of July 5, 2015.
+See "Business-Cystic Fibrosis-Approaches to the Treatment of Cystic Fibrosis" for more information.
+Vertex is also developing another corrector, VX-661, to be used in combination with ivacaftor in CF patients with the $\Delta$ F508 mutation.
+Phase 2 study results were similar to the lumacaftor/ivacaftor combination.
+Several large phase 3 studies of VX-661/ivacaftor are planned for patients carrying either one or two copies of the $\Delta$ F508 mutation.

-Our other competitors have research and development programs directed at identifying and developing CFTR potentiators, CFTR correctors and drug candidates with other mechanisms of action that seek to address the underlying cause of CF. Vertex's success in developing and commercializing Kalydeco and VX-809, if approved, could increase the resources that our competitors allocate to the development of these potential treatments for CF. Other than VX-809, none of the other companies have listed a DF508 specific compound clinical trial on clintrials.gov.
+Our other competitors have research and development programs directed at identifying and developing CFTR potentiators, CFTR correctors and drug candidates with other mechanisms of action that seek to address the underlying cause of CF. Vertex's success in developing and commercializing Kalydeco and VX-809, if approved, could increase the resources that our competitors allocate to the development of these potential treatments for CF. Other $\Delta$ F508-specific clinical trials listed on www.clinicaltrials.gov. include: a Phase 2 trial of riociguat (Bayer) in adults homozygous for $\Delta$ F508; three Phase 1 studies on various S-Nitrosoglutathione reductase (GSNOR) inhibitors (Nivalis Therapeutics) in homozygotes; and a Phase 1 trial with a potentiator (GLPG1837, Galapagos/AbbVie) in healthy volunteers (molecule will be targeted to $\Delta$ F508 mutation in later stages).
+Galapagos/AbbVie also plan to initiate a Phase 1 trial of a $\Delta$ F508 corrector (GLPG2222) by the end of 2015.

 Our competitors may also obtain FDA, EMA or other regulatory approval for their products more rapidly than we may obtain approval for ours.
 We anticipate that we will face intense and increasing competition as new drugs enter the market and advanced technologies become available.
 See "Risk Factors-Risks Related to our Business and Strategy-We face competition from entities that have developed or may develop product candidates for our target disease indications, including companies developing novel treatments for CF patients.
-If these companies develop technologies or product candidates more rapidly than we do or their technologies, including delivery technologies, are more effective, our ability to develop and successfully commercialize product candidates may be adversely affected" and elsewhere in this prospectus for more information regarding competitors and competitive products.
+If these companies develop technologies or product candidates more rapidly than we do or their technologies, including delivery technologies, are more effective, our ability to develop and successfully commercialize product candidates may be adversely affected" and elsewhere in this annual report for more information regarding competitors and competitive products.